nasa/cumulus-orca/tasks/copy_to_glacier/README.md

     get_destination_bucket_name(config: Dict[str, Any]) -> str

+    get_storage_class(config: Dict[str, Any]) -> str

     handler(event: Dict[str, Union[List[str], Dict]], context: object) -> Any
         Lambda handler.
 Runs a cumulus task that Copies the files in {event}['input']
         to the default ORCA bucket.
 Environment variables must be set to provide a default ORCA bucket to store the files in.
             Environment Vars:
+                DEFAULT_MULTIPART_CHUNKSIZE_MB (int): The default maximum size of chunks to use when copying.
+                                                                    Can be overridden by collection config.
+                DEFAULT_STORAGE_CLASS (str): The class of storage to use when ingesting files.
+                                                                    Can be overridden by collection config.
+                                                                    Must match value in storage_class table.
-                ORCA_DEFAULT_BUCKET (str, required): Name of the default S3 Glacier ORCA bucket files should be
+                ORCA_DEFAULT_BUCKET (str): Name of the default S3 Glacier ORCA bucket files should be
                                                      archived to.
-                DEFAULT_MULTIPART_CHUNKSIZE_MB (int, required): The default maximum size of chunks to use when copying.
-                                                                     Can be overridden by collection config.
                 METADATA_DB_QUEUE_URL (string, required): SQS URL of the metadata queue.

         Args: